RTOpt/realtime-taxi-routing/README.md

 ## Testing the simulator
 ### Configuration File
 To run the simulations, the inputs are provided in a JSON file(`inputs.json`).
-This file specifies whether to run a single test or multiple scenario-based tests.
+This file specifies whether to run a single test, multiple scenario-based tests or creating plots.
 The `task_type` key determines the mode:

 - **single_test:** Executes one test instance.
 - **scenarios:** Runs a series of predefined scenario sets.
+- **create_plot:** Create plots for the results of predefined scenarios.

 ### Running a Single Test
 To run a single test: